Treehouse of Horror XXX: Opening sequence

-Danger Things
+"Danger Things"

 The plot is a parody of Stranger Things season 1, featuring Milhouse as Will, Bart as Mike, Nelson as Dustin and Lisa as Eleven.

 The story takes place in the 1980s, where after a night of playing the Atari 2600 game E.T. the Extra Terrestrial, Milhouse gets kidnapped by a Demogorgon.
-A concerned Kirk starts going crazy by destroying the wall and creating a Christmas light alphabet communication device (like what Joyce Byers used to communicate with Will in Stranger Things) to look for his son.
-The device actually works when Milhouse in the Over Under (parody of the Upside Down) uses it to send an SOS signal to his parents.
+A concerned Kirk destroys his wall and creates a Christmas light alphabet communication device (akin to Stranger Things) to look for his son.
+The device actually works when Milhouse in the Over Under (parody of the "Upside Down") uses it to send an SOS signal to his parents.
 Milhouse then calls the Simpson house with Lisa picking up.
-Lisa goes to Starcourt Mall to find Bart and Nelson at the arcade.
+The latter goes to Starcourt Mall to find Bart and Nelson at the arcade.
 She tells them that Milhouse is still alive and in another dimension; Bart does not realize until Milhouse appears on the game he is playing.
 They decide to get help from Professor Frink to travel to the Over Under using a sensory deprivation device.
 As the device requires someone of high intelligence, a freshly-shaved bald Lisa volunteers and finds Milhouse in the other dimension.
 Whilst escaping, they find an alternate version of Springfield full of Demogorgons (with Comic Book Guy and Moe Szyslak).
-Lisa and Milhouse are surrounded by Demogorgons so Lisa uses her hidden psychic powers to get rid of the creatures.
+Lisa and Milhouse are surrounded by Demogorgons until Lisa uses her hidden psychic powers to get rid of the creatures.
 They are finally saved by Homer, who is working for Mr. Burns's secret government program to find monsters; however he informs them that they are permanently trapped in the new dimension.
 Lisa is horrified until a Demogorgon informs her that there is affordable housing and excellent schools as well as local shops and restaurants.
 With this new information, the Simpsons decide to live in the Over Under.
 Homer is glad that Ned is not there until a Demogorgon version of Ned appears, causing Homer to burn him.